Estate Planning Frequently Asked Questions From The Law Offices of Janis A Carney

 I’m a Veteran.
-Can I Get Help From the VA to Help Pay for Long-Term Care at Home or in a Care Facility?
+Can I Get Help From the VA To Help Pay for Long-Term Care at Home or in a Care Facility?

-Where Will I Get Long-Term Care if I Can’t Stay at Home, and How Will I Pay For it?
+Where Will I Get Long-Term Care if I Can’t Stay at Home?How Will I Pay for It?

 What’s the Difference Between Medicare & Medi-Cal?
 Will Medicare Pay for a Nursing Home?

-Medi-Cal covers the things that Medicare as a health insurance does not cover.
-It can cover co-payments, it can cover deductibles, it can cover long term care for an individual in a skilled nursing home.
-Medicare will cover the short term in a nursing home.
-That means rehab, such as if you break a hip or have a stroke, whereas if you can’t leave the nursing home after the end of your therapy, then you may need to stay there for a long term care, that will be covered by Medi-Cal if you can qualify for it.
-Again this is a public benefit; you have to be financially needy.
+Medi-Cal covers the things that Medicare does not cover.
+It can cover co-payments, deductibles, and long term care for an individual in a skilled nursing home.
+Medicare will cover the short-term care in a nursing home, including physical rehabilitation.
+Since Medi-Cal is a public benefit, you have to be financially needy in order to qualify.

-Will I Lose My House If I Need Medi-Cal?
+Will I Lose My House if I Need Medi-Cal?

-My Spouse Has Alzheimer’s and is Living at Home.
-What do we Need to do Now to Plan Ahead?
+My Spouse Has Alzheimer’s and Is Living at Home.
+What Do We Need To Do Now To Plan Ahead?

-Is it too Late to do Anything If My Loved One is Already in a Nursing Home?
+Is It Too Late To Do Anything if My Loved One Is Already in a Nursing Home?